 Stress can make the symptoms of vertigo even worse, so if you’re living a hectic life, you need some mind and body medicine.
 Breathing exercises and meditation, as well as other relaxation techniques, can be effective in relieving your vertigo symptoms.

 Guided imagery and hypnosis may also be solutions that you’d like to try.

 Alternative therapies are available with a trained osteopath, such as craniosacral therapy.
 This is a hands-on full body method designed to relieve your symptoms of vertigo and dizziness.
 It’s gentle, and effective for other symptoms and conditions too.

 It can help to release tension in the head and temples, as well as increase the healing power of the whole body.
 It’s a great treatment for anybody, but if your vertigo was caused by an accident, then this kind of therapy could be perfect for you.

 You can check out this source to learn about craniosacral therapy.

-If the above suggestions haven’t worked for you, then you may consider surgery.
+If your condition is truly unbearable and above suggestions haven’t worked for you, then you may consider surgery.
 Surgery can be effective if you suffer from conditions such as BPPV, Meniere’s disease, chronic labyrinthitis, and Vestibular Neuritis.
 Your doctor will be able to tell you whether surgery is suitable for you.